Because of over breeding and not being properly trained, there is an overwhelming number of Chihuahuas out there in need of a home.

 Please consider adopting instead of buying.

-You can read this article to help you with finding a chihuahua rescue.
+You can read this article first to help you with finding a chihuahua rescue and then come back here,

 If you can’t find a rescue in your area, I found a great resource you can check out whether you want to adopt a dog or need to find a new home for your dog